-People keep looking for a reasonable answer about welding galvanized steel regarding different welding metals.
-But can you weld galvanized steel?
+People keep looking for a reasonable answer for whether can they weld galvanized steel?

 What Is Galvanized Steel?

 Before diving into this comprehensive covering everything about galvanized steel welding, you should know what Galvanized steel is.